 - Gulf Cannery at Halloween – kid-friendly activities at the National Historic Site in October.

 If visiting in the summer with kids, and if it’s a hot day, consider visiting the Steveston Outdoor Pool.
 It’s a fun place to cool off in the water, especially after a hot bike ride.

 Whale watching tours take place with Vancouver Whale Watch, with tours departing from Steveston Village from April 1 to October 31.

 Other Interesting Places

 Steveston Village is one of several villages we recommend as some of Vancouver’s Best Places.

-If you like Steveston Village, other similar places you might like include Horseshoe Bay (terminal for BC Ferries), Fort Langley (a national historic site), White Rock (an ocean side resort community) and Deep Cove (a picturesque village on the North Shore).
+If you like Steveston Village, other similar places you might like include Horseshoe Bay (terminal for BC Ferries) and Fort Langley (a national historic site).
+There is also White Rock (an ocean side resort community) and Deep Cove (a picturesque village on the North Shore).